mezzanine510/webpack-with-react/README.md

 # Webpack with React

-Practice with adding and using webpack features to an existing React app.
+Practice with adding webpack features to an existing React app.